 The true cordless phone does exist, and you probably have one in your pocket.
 But we all know about mobiles – is there an actual cordless home phone which doesn't need to be plugged in?

-As of this writing, the answer is no – although advances in wireless energy may make such a technology feasible in the future.
-But personally, with the worldwide ubiquity of the mobile phone, it seems to me that there is not likely to be any real need for such a device; though an unplugged base station would give you the ability to move the signal source at will.
+As of this writing, the answer is no – although advances in wireless tech may make this concept possible in the future.
+But with the worldwide ubiquity of the mobile phone, it seems unlikely there will be any real need for such a device.
+A standalone base unit would offer more flexibility, but DECT repeaters already solve this problem.

-The mobile will remain as the true cordless phone.
+For the foreseeable future, the mobile will remain as the only true cordless phone.